-Key aspects of biodiversity and environment in a context of wildfire management should include and integrate the structural, compositional, and functional dimensions that define the ecological system, including their abiotic environment, and the different stages of wildfire management.
+Key aspects of biodiversity and environment in a context of wildfire management should include and integrate the structural, compositional, and functional dimensions that define the ecological system5 depicted in Figure 5, including their abiotic environment, and the different stages of wildfire management.
 Also relevant are the spatial and temporal dimensions (local to regional; daily to annual).